Ghyro/Asset-Register/README.md

-# Asset-Register
-The Crash Course .NET Microservices
+The Crash Course .NET Microservices with a set of Kubernetes, Docker, RabbitMQ, GRPC